 A guest blog by our copy-editor provides an interesting perspective on The New Sylva which is published by Bloomsbury early next year.

+Copy-editor Rachael Oakden writes about her experience working on The New Sylva.
 As the freelance editor commissioned by Bloomsbury to copy-edit The New Sylva, I have been immersed in the world of forestry and wood culture for the past six months.
 It is a world that I was unfamiliar with before Gabriel Hemery’s unedited manuscript… Read More

 Our deadline to complete copy editing is the end of June, so Gabriel Hemery has been working hard with the copy editor to finish on time.
 Meanwhile, the authors have also been working with the team at Bloomsbury Publishing to produce the first sample chapters.
 This is the first time that text and image have… Read More